tfc/tfc.github.io/_posts/2016-05-14-converting_between_c_strings_and_type_lists.md

 {% endhighlight %}

  - **line 2** defines the general function signature: It takes a character type list as first parameter, and then a variadic list of characters.
- - **line 5** defines the recursion: The idea is to let the type list shrink stepwise, while the character which is taken from it is appended to the variadic character list.
+ - **line 5** defines the recursion: The idea is to let the type list shrink stepwise, while the character, which is taken from it, is appended to the variadic character list.
  - **line 10** is the recursion abort step.
 At this point, the type list is empty and the variadic character list contains the whole string.
 Having the whole string in the `chars...` template variable, we can define the static function `str()` which defines a static character array and returns it.

 This code example is different than the others before, because it relies on inheritance.